 Our Building Project

 In our inaugural year, the seminary received eight college-aged men who answered the call to a priestly vocation.
 They now reside in community at St. Joseph Monastery—at maximum capacity—located on the campus of St. Ann Catholic Church in Charlotte.
-Nine additional men join us in our second year, residing in a renovated home located across the street from St. Ann.
-These living situations are temporary as we await the fundraising and building stages of a permanent facility.
+The eight additional men who joined us in our second year, reside in a renovated home located across the street from St. Ann.
+These living situations are temporary as we await the fundraising and building of a permanent facility.

 Many more young men are expected to apply in the next few years.
 There is no time to lose; we must build a permanent home for these men to live the communal and formative life of seminary while pursuing their studies at Belmont Abbey College.
 Please consider joining us in our mission: view our building plans.